About the Ice on Whyte Festival

 Ice on is now home in the much larger End of Steel Park at the corner of Gateway Blvd and Tommy Banks Way.

-During the Festival, visitors come to experience ten days of outdoor winter fun on the Giant Ice slide and the interactive Kids Zone and enjoy the International Ice Carving Competition, outdoor games, live music, cultural exhibits, food, fashion, hot beverages, skating and much more.
+During the Festival, visitors come to experience outdoor winter fun on the Giant Ice slide and the interactive Kids Zone and enjoy the International Ice Carving Competition, outdoor games, live music, food, fashion, hot beverages, skating and much more.

 Ice on Whyte has been rated by Readers’ Digest as one of the top 10 winter festivals in Canada and is also the winner of the 2012 Alberta Pride Alto Award from Travel Alberta.